 Black eyed peas should be the first food that you eat on New Year’s Day for a lucky and prosperous year ahead!
 You can enjoy these protein rich beans in these easy vegan hoppin’ john recipes!

-According to Southern folklore, black-eyed peas should be the first food eaten on New Year’s Day for luck and prosperity in the year ahead.
+According to Southern folklore, black eyed peas should be the first food eaten on New Year’s Day for luck and prosperity in the year ahead.
 The practice is believed to date back to the Civil War.
-General Sherman’s troops stripped areas of the south of all stored food, crops and livestock, but they left the black-eyed pea crops untouched.
-Black-eyed peas were first planted to feed livestock, and the troops ignored the beans because they were considered animal food.
-Black-peas became a major food source for surviving Confederates.
+General Sherman’s troops stripped areas of the south of all stored food, crops and livestock, but they left the black eyed pea crops untouched.
+The beans were first planted to feed livestock, and the troops ignored the beans because they were considered animal food.
+They became a major food source for surviving Confederates.

-- They can Improve Digestion – The high fiber content in black-eyed peas will keep you regular and make sure your digestive system is in good working order.
+- They Can Improve Digestion – The high fiber content in these beans will keep you regular and make sure your digestive system is in good working order.

 - They’re Loaded with Potassium – Potassium can help keep your blood pressure in check, and it’s necessary regulation the fluid balance in the body, protecting against loss of muscle mass, preserving bone mineral density, and controlling the electrical activity of muscles.

-- They’re Rich in Vitamin A – Just one cup of black-eyed peas have a quarter of your daily vitamin a requirement.
+- They’re Rich in Vitamin A – Just one cup of black eyed beans have a quarter of your daily vitamin a requirement.
 Vitamin A can help form and maintain healthy skin and mucus membranes.
 It can also help improve vision, especially in low light.

 - They’re full of Protein – ½ cup of these beans contain about 6 grams of protein, and we all know how important protein is!